Maggie Valley, North Carolina

 Elsewhere in the county, Champion Fibre & Paper Company, still the countys largest employer located a plant in Canton (1909).
 The Methodists established the Lake Junaluska Southern Methodist Assembly (1911) on 1,200 acres a few miles outside of Waynesville.
 The Lake Junaluska Assembly has since become the World Methodist Center and draws thousands of people to Haywood County each year.

-In 1914, farmers in Haywood County began cultivating "burley" tobacco, which was a much better quality and more lucrative than the old "bright" variety.
+In 1914, farmers in Haywood County began cultivating "burley" tobacco, which was a much better quality and more lucrative than the old "bright leaf" variety.

 In addition, during the first quarter of the twentieth century, many farmers went to work for the logging companies for the promise of security and the stability of a paycheck.
 The 1930s had logged out almost all-accessible areas.